gini/gini-pay-api-lib-android/ginipaylib/src/doc/source/guides/getting-started.rst

     ...

-    // The Gini instance is a facade to all available managers of the Gini SDK.
+    // The Gini instance is a facade to all available managers of the library.
 Configure and
     // create the SDK with the SdkBuilder.
     Gini gini = new SdkBuilder(getContext(), "gini-client-id", "GiniClientSecret", "example.com")
             .build();